This section describes the Source view.

-Display the filename and path for the currently displayed file.
+Display the filename and path for the file.

-The Debug Source Files dialog, shown in Figure 3.19, lets you locate source files required for debugging an application.
-To open the dialog, click on the icon in the upper right corner of the Source view.
+The Debug Source Files dialog box lets you locate source files that are required for debugging an application.
+To open the dialog box, click the icon in the upper right corner of the Source view.

 The tabs switch between two different views that list the properties for the source file:

-This column contains a list of files referred to by the debugged application.
+This column contains a list of files that the debugged application refers to.
 This column is not shown in Hierarchy view.

 - Debug pathname

-This column shows the path for the respective file taken from the debug information of the application.
-This path might be invalid as it refers to the original source file at compilation time.
+This column shows the path for the file.
+The pathname comes from the debug information of the application.
+This path might be invalid because it refers to the original source file at compilation time.
 The debug pathname can be absolute or relative to the executable.

 - Actual pathname

 This column contains the path Model Debugger actually uses to locate the file.
-If the last column is empty or contains an invalid path, the path can be set by double-clicking a row or selecting a row and clicking Open File.
-The File Open dialog displays to enable selecting the source file.
+You can set the path by double clicking a row or selecting a row and clicking Open File.
+The File Open dialog box enables selecting the source file.
 After selecting the file, the file is opened in the debugger.

-Click on Find File to display the Find source file dialog shown in Figure 3.20 and navigate to the directory containing the source.
+Click Find File to display the Find source file dialog box and navigate to the directory containing the source.

-Click on Properties to display the File Properties dialog for the selected file as shown in Figure 3.21.
-You can also use the Find File button on the File Properties dialog to locate the file.
+Click Properties to display the File Properties dialog box for the selected file.
+You can also use the Find File button in the File Properties dialog box to locate the file.

 Model Debugger has an automatic mechanism to add replacement paths that are invoked every time you are prompted to find a source file.
 If the source file is found, an automatic source path replacement is calculated.

-This path might not always be correct, and there are situations where you must manually edit source path replacements because the automatic path is wrong for the specific context.
+This path might not always be correct.
+There are situations where you must manually edit source path replacements because the automatic path is wrong for that context.
 You might, for example, have a header file whose name is common between two different compilers, and Model Debugger chooses the wrong one.

-Click on Source Paths... to open the Source Path Replacements dialog as shown in Figure 3.22.
-Use this dialog to change the path, or priority of the paths, to the source files for the application.
+Click Source Paths… to open the Source Path Replacements dialog box.
+Use this dialog box to change the path, or priority of the paths, to the source files for the application.

-Existing source file replacements are displayed in the top part of the Source Path Replacement dialog.
+Existing source file replacements are displayed in the top part of the Source Path Replacement dialog box.
 You can remove or reorder paths by highlighting an entry and clicking one of the following buttons:

 - Move Up

-Move the selected path up one position in the list.
+Move the path up one position in the list.

 - Move Down

-Move the selected path down one position in the list.
+Move the path down one position in the list.

 - Remove Entry

-Debug Path and Actual Path have the same meaning as in the Debug Source Files dialog shown in Figure 3.19.
+Debug Path and Actual Path have the same meaning as in the Debug Source Files dialog box.

-In the lower part of the Source Path Replacement dialog, you can add new source paths or modify existing ones.
+In the lower part of the Source Path Replacement dialog box, you can add new source paths or modify existing ones.
 The additional features are:

 - Debug info paths

-Click this button to select an path with a browser rather than typing in the actual path directly.
+Click this button to select a path with a browser rather than typing in the actual path directly.

 - Apply Changes

-Modify the selected entry using the changes entered.
+Modify the selected entry using the entered changes.